-We hear the terms “manic depression” and “bipolar disorder,” and we picture two different things: one, a depressed individual (hence, the word depression) who has trouble enjoying life, and two, an unpredictable person who experiences sudden changes in mood and behavior.
-We compartmentalize them as two different conditions, two different kinds of patients.
+We hear the terms “manic depression” and “bipolar disorder,” and we picture two different things: one, a depressed individual (hence, the word depression) who has trouble enjoying life, and two, an unpredictable person who experiences drastic mood swings and changes in behavior.
+We compartmentalize them as two different medical conditions.

-This, however, is incorrect—while manic depression and bipolar disorder may sound like two completely different disorders, they are actually the exact same condition.
+This, however, is incorrect—while manic depression and bipolar disorder may sound like two completely different disorders, these mental disorders actually refer to the same thing.
 Because depression and manic depression were often confused, manic depression adopted a new clinical name: bipolar disorder.

 Symptoms of Bipolar Disorder